 - Keeping Giant Houseplants: This trend is great if you want to enjoy looking at some enormous houseplants in your home this year.
 Alocasia is known for its large, patterned leaves.
 Monstera is another big houseplant that can grow to be several feet tall depending on its variety.
 The fiddle-leaf fig and corn plant are two others to consider.

-- Growing Vertical Gardens: The vertical gardening trend has always been popular, especially with people who don't have space for a traditional garden.
+- Growing Vertical Gardens: The vertical gardening trend has always been popular, especially with people who don’t have space for a traditional garden.
 A trellis can be the foundation of a vertical garden of flowering vines.
-Or consider making a planter out of a wooden pallet and leaning it against a wall of your garden shed or home where it will receive the right amount of sunlight each day.
+Or consider making a planter out of a wooden pallet and leaning it against a wall of your metal building or home where it will receive the right amount of sunlight each day.

 - Growing Dwarf Plants: Create a collection of blooms that take up little space but are just as beautiful as their bigger cousins.
 Dwarf hydrangeas, dwarf black-eyed Susans, and dwarf zinnias are just a few of the many varieties of plants you can use to create this unique garden.